couchbase/kv_engine/docs/dcp/documentation/commands/add-stream.md

 * 0x08 (Removed in 5.0, use the NO_VALUE flag in DCP Open instead) (No Value) - Specifies that the server should stream only item key and metadata in the mutations and not stream the value of the item.
 * 0x10 (Active VB Only) - Specifies that the server should add stream only if the vbucket is active.
 If the vbucket is not active, the request fails with error ENGINE_NOT_MY_VBUCKET.
 This flag was added in Couchbase Server 5.0.
 * 0x20 (Strict VBUUID match) - Specifies that the server should check for vb_uuid match even at start_seqno 0 before adding the stream.
 Upon mismatch the sever should return ENGINE_ROLLBACK error.
+* 0x80 (Ignore Purged Tombstones) - Specifies that the server should skip rollback if the client is behind the purge seqno, but the request is otherwise satisfiable (i.e. no other rollback checks such as UUID mismatch fail).
+The client could end up missing purged tombstones (and hence could end up never being told about a document deletion).
+The intent of this flag is to allow clients who ignore deletes to avoid rollbacks to zero which are solely due to them being behind the purge seqno.
+This flag was added in Couchbase Server 7.2.

 The following example shows the breakdown of the message: